 Changes in the Section’s fee structure must be approved by majority vote of the Executive Committee.
 The Executive Committee shall establish annual dues subject to approval of the members voting at the annual meeting.

 ARTICLE 10.
 Amendments to the Bylaws, Rules and Procedures

-d.
-In accordance with the Society Constitution, all amendments shall be reviewed by the Society’s Constitutional Consultant for conformity with the Constitution, Rules and Procedures of the Society.
-The Constitutional Consultant presents the adopted amendment to the Society Governing Board for approval.
+- In accordance with the Society Constitution, all amendments shall be reviewed by the Society’s Constitutional Consultant for conformity with the Constitution, Rules and Procedures of the Society.
+The Constitutional Consultant presents the adopted amendment to the Society Management Committee for approval.

-e.
-Amendments shall not become effective until the Section receives written notice of their approval by the Governing Board from the Executive Director of the Society.
+- Amendments shall not become effective until the Section receives written notice of their approval from the Executive Director of the Society.